ctogden/ctogden.github.io/projects.md

 Here are some projects I’ve been involved with.
 Some are works in progress or even still in the planning stage.
 A number are collaborative efforts.

-Hiring?
 You can also check out my [resume](http://ctogden.com/assets/resume.pdf).
-I'm currently looking for a full time software development position or an internship.
+I've recently started a job at OpEff though, so I'm not looking for full time work at this time.
+Might be interested in moonlighting or contract work though.

 AlgebraThing
 ------------